Clemson vs. NC State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Clemson and its opponents have scored at least 47.5 points -- this matchup's over/under -- only once this year.
+- Clemson has combined with its opponents to score more than 47.5 points just once this season.

 - NC State and its opponents have combined to score more than 47.5 points in one game this season.

-- The two teams combine to average 55.3 points per game, 7.8 more than the over/under in this contest.
+- The combined points per game average of the two teams, 55.3, is 7.8 points more than Saturday's over/under.

-- These two squads combine to surrender 17.3 points per game, 30.2 fewer than this contest's over/under.
+- This contest's over/under is 30.2 points greater than the 17.3 these two squads combine to surrender per game this season.

-- The average total in Tigers games this season is 53.3, 5.8 points more than Saturday's total of 47.5.
+- Tigers games this season feature an average total of 53.3 points, a number 5.8 points higher than Saturday's over/under.

-- The 47.5-point total for this game is 6.0 points below the 53.5 points per game average total in Wolf Pack games this season.
+- The 53.5 PPG average total in Wolf Pack games this season is 6.0 points more than this game's over/under.

 Clemson Stats and Trends